Andy99R/DS-Machine-Learning-Project/README.md

-IMPORTAN!
+Università di Milano-Bicocca - Master’s Degree in Data Science

+Student: Florin Andrei Rusu

 To find more about this project read the Report abstract.

 Platform: KNIME Analytics Platform